xiechengmude/xDAN-SmartDoc-Flow/README.md

       </tbody>
     </table>

-We also conduct some case studies to show the superiority of our model in the blog article (Comming soon).
+We also conduct some case studies to show the superiority of our model in the [blog](https://ocrflux.pdfparser.io/#/blog) article.

 ### Benchmark for cross-page table/paragraph merging